-The Group is legally required under certain lease contracts to restore certain leased passenger aircraft to stipulated return conditions and to bear the costs of restoration at the end of the contract period.
-These costs are accrued based on estimates made by CAI's engineers, which include estimates of certain redelivery costs at the end of the operating aircraft lease (see Note 3).
+CAI is legally required under certain lease contracts to restore certain leased passenger aircraft to stipulated return conditions and to bear the costs of restoration at the end of the contract period.
+These costs are accrued based on estimates made by CAI's engineers, which include estimates of future aircraft utilization and certain redelivery costs at the end of the lease period (see Note 3).